top of page

 Horsethief Canyon

 There’s also a bit of local legend behind the name “Horsethief.”
 It’s said that outlaws once hid stolen horses in the canyon’s hidden valleys!
-Whether you’re intrigued by the history or just want to take in the natural beauty, Horsethief Canyon is definitely worth a visit.
+Whether you’re intrigued by the history or just want to take in the views, Horsethief Canyon is definitely worth a visit.

 Barney's adventure park